Employment checks document cross reference tool

 Criminal record checks

-There are three routes employers should use to satisfy this check, each requiring a different combination of documents.
+There are three routes employers can use to satisfy this check, each requiring a different combination of documents.
+The combination of documents presented must confirm the applicant’s name and date of birth.

-• Route 2: is for applicants who cannot provide documents listed in route one and non-UK nationals (applying for paid work in the UK).
-Applicants must provide one document from Group 2a and two further documents from either Group 2a or 2b.
+- Route 2: This route is for applicants who cannot provide documents listed in group 1.
+Applicants must provide one document from group 2a and two further documents from either group 2a or 2b.
 Documents should be verified using an appropriate external ID verification process.

 Detailed information on the documentary evidence required can be found on the Disclosure and Barring Service website.